aukilabs/domain-viewer/README.md

 cd domain-viewer
 ```

-2. Create a `.env.local` file with your Auki credentials as shown above.
+2. Create a `.env.local` file with your Auki credentials and servers as shown above.

 3. Build and run with Docker Compose:
 ```bash